seanhartdev/MedioFoursomeExport/README.md

 # MGA Foursome Export

-This tool exports a the player groups in an [Mediocre Golf Association](https://mgatour.com) event to a CSV file.
+This tool exports a the player groups in a [Mediocre Golf Association](https://mgatour.com) event to a CSV file.

 ---